klin50/klin50/35_mxrobbotto/app/README.md

     pip install -r requirements.txt
     ```

-4. Run the application:
+4. Initialize the database:
     ```
+    python init_db.py
+    ```

+5. Run the application:
+    ```
     python app.py
     ```

-5. Open your browser and go to `http://127.0.0.1:5000` to see the website in action.
+6. Open your browser and go to `http://127.0.0.1:5000` to see the website in action.